Mount Rainier: Glaciers

-Retreat of the Little Ice Age glaciers was slow until about 1920 when retreat became more rapid.
-The Williwakas Glacier was noted as extinct during the 1930s.
+Retreat of the Little Ice Age glaciers was slow until about 1920, when retreat became more rapid.
+The Williwakas Glacier was considered extinct during the 1930s.
 Between the height of the Little Ice Age and 1950, Mount Rainier's glaciers lost about one-quarter of their length.
-Beginning in 1950 and continuing through the early 1980s, however, many of the major glaciers advanced in response to relatively cooler temperatures of the mid-century.
+Beginning in 1950 and continuing through the early 1980s, however, many of the major glaciers advanced in response to the relatively cooler temperatures in the mid-century.
 The glaciers and snowfields of Mount Rainier also lost volume during this time, except for the Frying Pan and Emmons glaciers on the east flank and the small near-peak snowfields; the greatest volume loss was concentrated from ~1750 m (north) to ~2250 m (south) elevation.
 The largest single volume loss is from the Carbon Glacier, although it is to the north, due to its huge area at <2000 m elevation.
 The Carbon, Cowlitz, Emmons, and Nisqually Glaciers advanced during the late 1970s and early 1980s as a result of high snowfalls during the 1960s and 1970s.

-Since the early-1980s, however, many glaciers have been thinning and retreating and some advances have slowed.
+Since the early 1980s, however, many glaciers have been thinning and retreating, and some advances have slowed.
 In a study using data from 2021, National Park Service scientists removed Stevens Glacier from its inventory of Mount Rainier glaciers due to its dwindling size and lack of evidence that it was moving.
 Using satellite data in 2022, researchers at Nichols College determined that both Pyramid and Van Trump glaciers had also ceased to exist with only fragments of ice remaining.
 A significant decline had been noted between 2015 and 2022.

 The glaciers on Mount Rainier can generate mudflows through glacial outburst floods not associated with an eruption.
 The South Tahoma Glacier generated 30 floods in the 1980s and early 1990s, and again in August 2015.